BarbyKelly/quizproject/README.md

 Goal of the quiz is to:
   - test knowledge
   - play a game
-  - get a score
-  - see score on the page
+  - see one question at a time displayed on the screen, without the correct answer option being highlighted
-  - try quiz again
+  - be able to click on any option for an answer
-  - see the correct answers
+  - see the correct answer displayed as green
+  - see incorrect answers turn red
+  - have an option to restart (either by refreshing the page or at the end of 10 questions)

 Website visitors are likely to:
-  - click on "Start quiz"
+  - click on "Start Estonia Quiz"
   - read the questions
-  - answer the questions
+  - answer the questions by clicking on any option
-  - want to see their score
+  - click on "Next Question"
   - try again by clicking on "Restart Quiz"
-  - click on buttons, links and images

 Screenshot of Estonia Quiz Home Page with the original image idea, with Estonian books and DVD's, Wireframe: